Jacobsonradical/CIRC-Helper/README.md

    Con:
    - You have to set up your Terminal anyways.
    - Kernel dead problem is serious when connect your own environment to JupyterLab kernel.
 CIRC allows really low flexibility, so it is also hard to debug it.
+   - Unclear waiting time and duration.

 <div align="center">